kenjutzue/Hog-Farm-Management-System/README.md

 6. Import the provided SQL file.
 The file is known as "pig.sql" located inside the "database" folder.

-7. Browse the Simple Online Piggery Management System in a browser. i.e. <http://localhost/pig>
+7. Browse the Hog Farm Management System in a browser. i.e. <http://localhost/pig>

 ## Contributing